 Egg yolk is also an excellent source of selenium, a mineral that plays an important role in maintaining a healthy testosterone level.
 Selenium acts as an antioxidant material and protects TEST circles from oxidative stress, which can change hormone production.

 Including eggs in your diet, especially from free-range or pasture-raised chickens, can help provide a natural testosterone boost.
-Enjoy boiled, poached or scrambled eggs as part of a balanced breakfast or as a protein-rich snack throughout the day.
+Enjoy boiled, poached or scrambled eggs as part of a balanced breakfast or as a protein-rich snack during the day.

 Oysters: A Zinc-Rich Food